csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)

   - CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models ([mcinerney, ..wallace, 2023](https://arxiv.org/abs/2302.12343))
-    - extract interpretable feature (e.g. "Does this patient have a chronic illness?") and use in a linear model
+    - extract interpretable feature (e.g. "Does this patient have a chronic illness?") and use in a linear model (use Flan-T5)
+    - interpretable features: 10 ICD codes + (1) Does the patient have a chronic illness?
+(2) Is the condition life-threatening?
+    - Large Language Models are Few-Shot Clinical Information Extractors ([agrawal...sontag, 2022](https://arxiv.org/abs/2205.12689)) - use GPT3

 ## symbolic reasoning